HKU-BAL/MegaPath-Nano/docs/Supplementary_info_demo_AMR_data.md

 ** Use of the abbreviation:
 S: sensitive
-R: resistance
+R: resistant
 M: moderate
 \+: presence
-/: Not checked
+/: Not tested